Srishti-khandelwal10/delta-demo1/README.md

 # delta-demo1
-This is a Demo for git and Github
+This is a Demo for git & Github